erdaltsksn-old/project-ideas/.github/ISSUE_TEMPLATE/idea.md

 Answer_here.

-## What other resources / tools are currently serving the same need?
+## What other resources/tools are currently serving the same need?

 Answer_here.

 ## How does this project set itself apart?

-Answer_here.
+Answer_with_links_here.

-## Where can we find any research / data / articles etc.?
+## Where can we find any research/data/articles etc.?

 Links_here.

-## What language, platform, any library / framework etc. it is based on?
+## What language, what platform, any library/framework it is based on?

 Answer_here.